tsileo/blobstash/README.md

 - Redis-like transactions
 - Snapshot handling
-- String
+- String data type
-- Hashmap
+- Hashmap data type
-- Set (lexicographical order)
+- Set (lexicographical order) data type
-- Backup part (custom zset)
+- Backup part (custom zset) data type
+- Blob data type (upload/download from/to storage is handled by the server)

 A backup is a set with pointer to hashmap (either representing a directory or a file, and a directory is also a set of pointer).